aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 If the objects in the S3 bucket origin are encrypted using server-side encryption with AWS Key Management Service (SSE-KMS), the OAC must have permission to use the KMS key.

-Setting up an S3 origin using `S3BucketOrigin.withOriginAccessControl()` will automatically add the statement to the KMS key policy to give the OAC permission to use the KMS key.
+Setting up a standard S3 origin using `S3BucketOrigin.withOriginAccessControl()` will automatically add the statement to the KMS key policy to give the OAC permission to use the KMS key.

 ```ts